-- (b) Business combinations (cont'd) - Any difference between the consideration paid/transferred and the equity 'acquired' is reflected within the equity as merger deficit. - The statement of comprehensive income reflects the results of the combining entities for the full year, irrespective of when the combination took place. - Comparatives are restated to reflect the combination as if it had occurred from the beginning of the earliest period presented in the financial statements or from the date the entities had come under common control, if later.
+- The assets and liabilities of the combining entities are reflected at their carrying amounts reported in the consolidated financial statements of the controlling holding company. - No adjustments are made to reflect the fair values on the date of combination, or recognised any new assets or liabilities. - No additional goodwill is recognised as a result of the combination. - Any difference between the consideration paid/transferred and the equity 'acquired' is reflected within the equity as merger deficit. - The statement of comprehensive income reflects the results of the combining entities for the full year, irrespective of when the combination took place. - Comparatives are restated to reflect the combination as if it had occurred from the beginning of the earliest period presented in the financial statements or from the date the entities had come under common control, if later.